WES ANDERSON BAT MITZVAH

 Downstairs, we had a photo booth with the iconic red zebra wallpaper from Royal Tenenbaums as a background.
 We had The Haiku Guys and Gals there writing haikus for guests on an old typewriter.
 I don’t know how they did it but the guest would give them a few bits of info and they would craft a personal haiku.
 DJ Ben Aqua traveled from Austin in true Life Aquatic attire.

 The invitation suite for this event was inspired by Grand Budapest Hotel and was absolutely gorgeous.
 The save the date was reminiscent of a letter from Madame D. The formal invitation was modeled after Mendl’s pink pastry box in the film.
-You can see more about this in our DETAILS post.
+Amazingly, we got a response from Mr. Anderson himself.